rjwhobbs/cloud-1/README.md

 Use this guide to setup your elasticbeanstalk environment: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html

+### Database

+DB options are Aurora and MySQL, MySQL is the only free tier option.
+Please only use the free tier option when creating your RDS DB, if you don’t see this option during creation, don’t create it, you will get charged.
+Once you are happy with your environment you can always create a multi AZ DB on AWS educate later, but not on your private account (unless you are fine with heavy charges).
+If you want to delete a DB make sure to NOT save snapshots, you will get billed for these, unless you want to save them of course.

 ### CDN

 Cloudfront is unavailable on the educate account but there are many alternatives for CDNs, eg Shift8 CDN WP plugin,